Presidency of Theodore Roosevelt: First term

 Upon taking office, Roosevelt proposed new federal regulation of trusts.
-As the states had not prevented the growth of what he viewed as harmful trusts, Roosevelt advocated the creation of Cabinet department designed to regulate corporations engaged in interstate commerce.
+As the states had not prevented the growth of what he viewed as harmful trusts, Roosevelt advocated the creation of a Cabinet department designed to regulate corporations engaged in interstate commerce.
 He also favored amending the Interstate Commerce Act of 1887, which had failed to prevent the consolidation of railroads.
 In February 1902, the Justice Department announced that it would file an antitrust suit against the Northern Securities Company, a railroad holding company that had been formed in 1901 by J. P. Morgan, James J. Hill, and E. H. Harriman.
 As the Justice Department lacked an antitrust division, Attorney General Knox, a former corporate lawyer, personally led the suit.
 While the case was working its way through court, Knox filed another case against the "Beef Trust," which had become unpopular due to rising meat prices.
 Combined with his earlier rhetoric, the suits signaled Roosevelt's resolve to strengthen the federal regulation of trusts.

 After the 1902 elections, Roosevelt called for a ban on railroad rebates to large industrial concerns, as well as for the creation of a Bureau of Corporations to study and report on monopolistic practices.
 To pass his antitrust package through Congress, Roosevelt appealed directly to the people, casting the legislation as a blow against the malevolent power of Standard Oil.
 Roosevelt's campaign proved successful, and he won congressional approval of the creation of the Department of Commerce and Labor, which included the Bureau of Corporations.
 The Bureau of Corporations was designed to monitor and report on anti-competitive practices; Roosevelt believed that large companies would be less likely to engage in anti-competitive practices if such practices were publicized.
 At Knox's request, Congress also authorized the creation of the Antitrust Division of the Department of Justice.
 Roosevelt also won passage of the Elkins Act, which restricted the granting of railroad rebates.